dfactoryplugins/download-attachments/readme.txt

 == Upgrade Notice ==

-= 1.2.24 =
+= 1.3 =
-* New: Link target option for "Redirect to file" method
+* New: DataTables implementation
-* Fix: Invalid attachments link attributes
+* New: PHP 7.x and 8.x compatibility
-* Fix: Shortcode positioning broken
+* New: Wordpress 6.x compatibility
-* Tweak: Improved protected posts support
+* Fix: Improved data sanitization and validation
-* Tweak: Elementor compatibility improvement
+* Fix: Downloading files with pretty urls